 What is a PIM?

-- Authorisations that may be required other than the building consent, what you need to do to get that authorisation and what effect they may have on the design.
+A PIM report will detail what authorisations are required other than the building consent for the project you are proposing.
+You will receive information on what you need to do to get that authorisation and what effect they may have on the design.
 Typical authorisations include:

 - Historic Places Trust

 - Clean air requirements for Fireplaces

 - Land information for the site that is known by the Council, with an indication of what you should do about this - Particularly relating to a range of Natural Hazards which may affect the property or building